-TINA – There Is No Alternative builds upon the eponymous exhibition that took place at The Showroom between 5 June–17 July 2019; the first solo commission in the UK by artist Navine G. Khan-Dossos.
+TINA – There Is No Alternative is a new publication that builds upon the eponymous exhibition that took place at The Showroom between 5 June–17 July 2019; the first solo commission in the UK by artist Navine G. Khan-Dossos.
 This major new commission took shape as a performative, durational installation combining live painting, a research archive and a series of workshops, talks, and events open to the public.

 This publication, co-published by The Showroom and Chateau International, takes as a starting point Khan-Dossos’ ongoing research into the complex context of the UK government’s development of pre-crime and surveillance policies, in particular Prevent, questioning the politics of representation and the positioning of care that the strategies around those policies generate.

-Texts in the book include new essays by Navine G. Khan-Dossos and Rob Faure Walker, alongside contributing writers who have engaged in written dialogues, Sadia Habib, Hassan Vawda, Rachel Coldicutt, Tarek Younis, Shezana Hafiz and Azfar Shafi from advocacy organisation CAGE, and William Skeaping from Extinction Rebellion.
-The book is edited by Rob Faure-Walker & designed by Mark Hurrell.
+Texts in the book include new essays by Navine G. Khan-Dossos, Rob Faure Walker and Lily Hall alongside contributing writers who have engaged in written dialogues, Sadia Habib, Hassan Vawda, Rachel Coldicutt, Tarek Younis, Shezana Hafiz and Azfar Shafi from advocacy organisation CAGE, and William Skeaping from Extinction Rebellion.
+A text by Alexander Massouras, revised from his exhibition review of There Is No Alternative for Art Monthly in 2019, is also included.
+The book is designed by Mark Hurrell.

 Navine G. Khan-Dossos (b.
 1982, London) is a visual artist working between London and Athens.
 Her interests include Orientalism in the digital realm, geometry as information and decoration, image calibration, and Aniconism in contemporary culture.
 As a painter, Khan-Dossos uses the medium and its history to ask fundamental questions about the ways in which we see, understand, and, crucially, represent the world around us.
 Her work suggests that contrary to the mediatic impulses of the present, we must not rely upon, nor constantly reproduce, the figurative language of television, online media, videos, and the endlessly circulating images that shape our shared imagination of reality.
 Rather, she is invested in the discovery of a new language that better reflects the patterns and connections that underlie these images and their related experiences.

-This publication brings in Khan-Dossos’ recent research in 2020 looking at the similarity between logos used to visually communicate both Prevent and the Covid-19 pandemic, sharing symbols of protection, care, but also threat, vigilance and resistance to contamination.
-Much of this visual language of Covid is shared with Anti-terrorism, and as such this publication opens up an enquiry into and considerations of the crossovers between these rhetorical approaches.
+Khan-Dossos’s research in 2020 led to a new seres of paintings looking at the similarity between logos used to visually communicate both Prevent and the Covid-19 pandemic, sharing symbols of protection, care, but also threat, vigilance and resistance to contamination.
+Much of this visual language of Covid is shared with Anti-terrorism, and as such the paintings and this new publication open up an enquiry into and considerations of the crossovers between these rhetorical approaches.
 It also aims to position collaborative thinking and consideration of the Prevent strategy in line with the timeline for the UK Government’s own review of Prevent, which will be published in September 2021.

 Khan-Dossos studied History of Art at Cambridge University, Arabic at Kuwait University, Islamic Art at the Prince’s School of Traditional Art in London, and holds an MA in Fine Art from Chelsea College of Art & Design, London.
 In 2014/2015, she was a participant at the Van Eyck Academie in Maastricht (NL).
 She has exhibited and worked with various institutions, including SALT (Istanbul), The 4th Istanbul Design Biennial, The Van Abbemuseum (Eindhoven) The Museum of Islamic Art (Doha), Witte de With (Rotterdam), The Delfina Foundation (London), The Library of Amiens (Amiens), Leighton House Museum (London), The Benaki Museum of Islamic Art (Athens) and the A.M.
 Qattan Foundation (Ramallah).
 She has published work in The White Review and The Happy Hypocrite.
 She is currently a tutor on the MA program at the Dutch Art Institute (Arnhem) and a member of the Substantial Motion Research Network.